IlayMarchenko/sensors_iot_ajax/README.md

 # Sensors :metal:

 **Hello everyone!
-This is my second challenge in course form Ucode IT Academy featuring Ajax Systems.**
+This is my second challenge in course from Ucode IT Academy featuring Ajax Systems.**

 ## The main idea  ✨